BhavanJ/Zero_shot_action_reco_STGCN/README.md

       https://github.com/epfml/sent2vec

-- Navigate to the fasttext folder and run the fasttext binary Provide your downloaded model as a .bin and your sentences as a txt file
+- Navigate to the fasttext folder and run the fasttext binary.
+      Provide your downloaded model as a .bin and your sentences as a txt file

       $ ./fasttext print-sentence-vectors model.bin < text.txt > outfile.txt